Theory of vibrationally assisted tunneling for hydroxyl monomer flipping on Cu(110): THEORY

 \subsection{Rate equation}

 To obtain the reaction rates, the transition rates involved between the vibronic states are calculated by the scheme presented in the preceding section, and used in a conventional rate equation, \beq \dot{\vec{n}}(t)=\bold{\Gamma}\cdot \vec{n}(t), \eeq where the matrix elements $\Gamma_{ij}=\sum_{a,b}\Gamma^{a\to b}_{i\to j}$ and $\Gamma_{ii}=-\sum_{i\neq j}\Gamma_{ij}$.
-The steady state solution of the rate equation gives the occupations of the vibrational states $\vec{n}$, and they essentially depend on the bias voltage, the tunneling current, electron-phonon coupling, and vibrational states.
-From the occupations we calculate the time average of the current\cite{Ootsuka2011} \beq I(V)=G_0 (n_L(V)T_L+n_R(V)T_R) V, \eeq where $n_{L,R}(V)$ are the left/right occupations, $T_{L,R}$ are the transmission coefficients of the high/low conductance states, and $G_0=e^2/(\pi \hbar)$ is the spin-degenerate conductance quantum.
+The steady state solution of the rate equation gives the occupations of the vibrational states, \beq \vec{n}=\{\underbrace{n_1,n_2,...,n_{N/2}}_{n_H},\underbrace{...,n_{N-1},n_N}_{n_{L}}\}, \eeq where $N$ is the number of vibrational states taken into consideration in the calculations, and $n_{H,L}$ are the high/low conductance occupations.
+Since we are investigating the case when bias voltage is well below the reaction barrier at low temperature we use $N=8$ in the simulation, giving four localized vibrational modes on each side of the reaction barrier.
+The occupations essentially depend on the bias voltage, the tunneling current, electron-phonon coupling, and vibrational states.
+From the occupations we calculate the time average of the current,\cite{Ootsuka2011} \beq I(V)=G_0 (n_H(V)T_H+n_L(V)T_L) V, \eeq where $T_{H,L}$ are the transmission coefficients of the high/low conductance states, and $G_0=e^2/(\pi \hbar)$ is the spin-degenerate conductance quantum.